pinkpigeondocs/Pink-Pigeon-Documentation/docs/README.md

-# Pink Pigeon CMS Documentation
+# Pink Pigeon Website Builder Documentation

 ![Image of the Pink Pigeon logo](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/common_elements_images/pp_logo.png)

-This is the official public documentation for the Pink Pigeon CMS.
+This is the official public documentation for the Pink Pigeon Website Builder, or CMS (Content Management System).
 Here you will find a description of all functionality available, along with visual guides, tips and tricks.
 Why not start with an introduction...

 Hello!
 We are Claire & Adrian, and our business is called [Pink Pigeon Digital Ltd][pp].....